Syntea/xdef/README.md

 Homepage: <http://www.xdef.org>

-This project is implementation for platform Java 1.6+.
+This project is an implementation for the platform Java 1.8+ (moreover up to the version 41.0.4 for the platform Java 1.6+).

 # License